-School safety is a primary concern of Oakdale Elementary.
+School safety is a primary concern of Orchard Elementary.
 The school is always in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Each classroom and office area has an Emergency Preparedness Guide.
-The school at large has regular fire drill, lockdown and duck and cover procedure rehearsals.
-In recent years we have increased playground supervision which has reduced the student to supervisory ratio on the yard.
-Oakdale has a safety committee made up of teachers, administration and custodial staff.
-We revise our Safety Plan yearly and evaluate the plan 2-3 times each year.
-Revisions to the plan are shared with the entire staff.
+The school at large has regular fire, lockdown, and duck and cover procedure rehearsals.

+I recent years, we have increased playground supervision which has reduced the student to supervisory ratio on the yard.
+Our school can readily dispatch law enforcement through our district's Safe School Police Officer Program.
+The Safety Plan was updated and reviewed with staff in August of 2013.